 How does KCTE contribute to the local community?

-Embark on a journey with KCTE where adventure meets culture at the roof of Africa.
+Embark on a with KCTE where adventure meets culture at the roof of Africa.
 Engage with the traditions of the Chagga, taste their cuisine, and celebrate their festivals as you make your way to the peak of Mount Kilimanjaro.